What biochemical blood test is normal? table. Normal cholesterol value in women

 • injuries and consequences;

-• skeletal muscle disease;
+• skeletal muscle diseases;

 • tissue hypoxia.

-• The content of total protein is 64-83 g / l, albumin - 33-50 g / l (general indicator for men and women).
-CRP (C reactive protein) - up to 0.5 g / l.
+• The content of total protein is 64-83 g/l, albumin – 33-50 g/l (general indicator for men and women).
+CRP (C reactive protein) – up to 0.5 g/l.

-• Carbohydrate content: glucose - 3.8-5.82 m mol / l.
+• Carbohydrate content: glucose – 3.8-5.82 m mol/l.

 • Bilirubin (total and direct, respectively) – up to 17 and up to 3.41 m mol / l.

-• The content of nitrogenous substances of a low molecular type is uric acid (210-319 micromol / l), urea (2.39-6.39 micromol / l).
+• The content of low molecular weight nitrogenous substances is uric acid (210-319 micromol/l), urea (2.39-6.39 micromol/l).

 CATEGORIES